 Unlike Vrbo, Airbnb encourages travelling, including sharing, social experiences, spending less money, and adventure.
 Consequently, Vrbo attracts families and the elderly who travel and book longer stays.

-On the other hand, Airbnb attracts younger adventurers, students, business people, or those seeking new experiences or having short trips with little money.
+On the other hand, Airbnb attracts younger adventurers, students, business people, or those seeking new experiences or short budget trips.

 Barbara Zito finds Airbnb a better choice for owners with properties in cities and metropolitan areas while Vrbo is best for owners with properties in vacation destinations.